-It’s been so many years since I was in grade school and things change.
-So when asked how to do a math problem, I check the examples in the book.
-I want to be sure I understand how they want you to get to the answer.
-This is also especially good for more abstract ideas so we can truly picture it.
+Sometimes you’re asked to recall something from grade school… whether it’s for your job or helping your kids with their homework… things change.
+So when one of my kids asks me how to solve a particular problem, I check the examples in the book.
+I want to be sure I understand how they want them to get to the answer.
+This is also especially good for more abstract ideas to help us truly picture it.
 Which leads us to…

 What is this similar to?

 You could be in a situation where you don’t know the right terms and you can’t put your question into words.
 Comparing can help you visualize what the lesson is about in terms that you can relate to.
 If your idea of what you think is going on, doesn’t match up, then your teacher can help realign your thinking.

 Comparison and examples also work well together to define things more clearly in terms of particular characteristics.
 For example, a square is a rhombus, but a rhombus is not always a square.
 The difference adds clarity and definition.

 Don’t ask YES or NO Questions.